Emblems of the International Red Cross and Red Crescent Movement: Other proposed symbols

 In 1922, a Red Swastika Society was formed in China during the Warlord era.
-The swastika is used in the Indian subcontinent, East, and Southeast Asia as a symbol to represent Dharma or Hinduism, Buddhism, and Jainism in general.
-While the organization has organized philanthropic relief projects (both domestic and international), as a sectarian religious body it is ineligible for recognition from the International Committee.
-Its headquarters are now in Taiwan.
+The swastika is used in East, South and Southeast Asia as a symbol to represent Dharma.
+While the organization has set up philanthropic relief projects (both domestic and international), as a religious body it is ineligible for recognition and membership into the International Committee of Red Cross and Red Crescent.
+The Red Swastika Society's headquarters are now in Taiwan.

 Mottos and mission statements

 The original motto of the International Committee of the Red Cross was Inter Arma Caritas ("In War, Charity").
 This Christian-spirited slogan was amended in 1961 with the neutral motto Per Humanitatem ad Pacem or "With humanity, towards peace".
 While Inter Arma Caritas is still the primary motto of the ICRC (as per Article 3 of the ICRC statutes), Per Humanitatem ad Pacem is the primary motto of the Federation (Article 1 of the Constitution of the Federation).
 Both organizations acknowledge the alternative motto, and together both slogans serve as the combined motto of the International Movement.

 The mission statement of the International Movement as formulated in the "Strategy 2010" document of the Federation is "to improve the lives of vulnerable people by mobilizing the power of humanity".
 From 1999 to 2004, the common slogan for all activities of the International Movement was "The Power of Humanity".
 In December 2003, the 28th International Conference in Geneva adopted the conference motto "Protecting Human Dignity" as the new Movement slogan.